leandromoreira/digital_video_introduction/README.md

 ![](/i/smw_residual.png)

+There are many different types of this sort of prediction.
+The one you see pictured here is a form of straight planar prediction, where the pixels from the row above the block are copied row to row within the block.
+Planar prediction also can involve an angular component, where pixels from both the left and the top are used to help predict the current block.
+And there is also DC prediction, which involves taking the average of the samples right above and to the left of the block.

 > #### Hands-on: Check intra predictions
 > You can [generate a video with macro blocks and their predictions with ffmpeg.](/encoding_pratical_examples.md#generate-debug-video) Please check the ffmpeg documentation to understand the [meaning of each block color](https://trac.ffmpeg.org/wiki/Debug/MacroblocksAndMotionVectors#AnalyzingMacroblockTypes).
 >